athrv1exe/Countdown-Timer/README.md

 # Countdown-Timer
 A simple countdown timer made by implementing fundamentals of DOM and JS with an essence of Aesthetic CSS Styling inspired by creators from CodePen.io.
-This is a project created for OpenWeaver Internship.
+This is a project created for the OpenWeaver Internship.
 It allows users to set a countdown timer for a specified duration and start the countdown.

 ## Features